NREL/resstock/docs/source/hpxml_to_openstudio.rst

 .. warning::

-  Specifying a DSE for the HVAC distribution system will NOT be reflected in the raw EnergyPlus simulation outputs, but IS reflected by the SimulationOutputReport reporting measure.
+  Specifying a DSE for the HVAC distribution system will NOT be reflected in the raw EnergyPlus simulation outputs, but IS reflected in the SimulationOutputReport reporting measure outputs.

 Mechanical Ventilation
 **********************